 Dragon Age II marked one of the biggest devolutions of its time as BioWare mercilessly ripped out a pile of RPG elements that were present in Dragon Age: Origins and drastically changed the game's art style.
 This sent Dragon Age fans into a blood frenzy which quickly resulted in them ripping the game to shreds.

 On the flip side, BioWare improved the combat system compared to Origins.
 The end product was not a bad game, as I still had fun playing through but it left a bitter taste of betrayal behind.
-Fast forward seven years, BioWare's life hangs by a thread and barely anyone even knows about the Dragon Age II controversy, all thanks to a series of rushed out releases, poorly written endings and Mass Defect Andromeda.
+Fast forward seven years, BioWare's life hangs by a thread and barely anyone even knows about the Dragon Age II controversy, all thanks to a series of rushed out releases, and Mass Defect Andromeda.

 Compared to BioWare's later flaws, Dragon Age II's shortcomings look minute so it may make sense that players can now buy it for Xbox One.
 It's not as good as the other two entries in the series, but it should still provide a fun playthrough.
 Dragon Age II's price tag sits at £14,99 or $19,99 so it's not a high price to pay for 30 to 40 hours of decent gameplay.